 What are the things to keep in mind when making production drawings?
 We have compiled a list of tips for engineering drawings:

 DXF files can be fed straight to CNC machines.
 Always prefer DXF to DWG or any other file type.
-There is also free CAD drawing software for making 2D drawings in DXF format.
-DXF files can also be used to get automated laser cutting quotes.
+There is also free CAD software for making 2D drawings in DXF format.
+DXF files can also be used to get instant laser cutting quotes.

 Don’t use the save as command to create a new drawing.
 Start a new one instead.
 Otherwise, you can end up with a faulty drawing.
 We see ones that have leftover lines or views from old drawings laying around.
 This can lead to 36×20 metre sheet sizes and the like.